RainerEngelken/SparseProp/README.md

 j0: synaptic. strength\
 τ: membrane. time constant\
 seedic: seed of random number generator for initial condition.\
-seednet: seed of random number generator for network realization.\
+seednet: seed of random number generator for network realization.

 ### QIF_SparseProp
 Contains example implementation of a QIF network with \textit{SparseProp}.\
-The function qifnet has the same input parameters as s lifnet above.
+The function qifnet has the same input parameters as lifnet above.

 ### QIF_SparseProp_timebased.jl
 Contains example implementation of a QIF network with \textit{SparseProp}.\